Come and Sing Workshop

 Saturday 18th January 2020

-This was an opportunity to enjoy a wealth of splendid a cappella choral music!
+This was an opportunity to enjoy a wealth of splendid a cappella choral music, and judging by the pictures taken at the event - it certainly was!!

 Many composers down the ages have seized on the text O magnum mysterium for all its expressive possibilities, focusing on the mystery of the Incarnation.
 This was our chance to sing six of the best settings in all their glorious sonorities.